datalackey/gas-demodulify-plugin/README.md

 ##  Caveats

-*No  JavaScript emitted by Webpack is retained.*
+**No  JavaScript emitted by Webpack is retained.**

 In a gas-demodulify build, the output directory contains only GAS-safe artifacts (.gs and/or .html).
 Any JavaScript emitted by Webpack is deleted before output is written.

+**No Support for Wildcard re-exports**

+This is not supported:

+>  export * from "./module"

+Instead, when exposing symbols from another module, list each export explicitly:

+>  export { foo, bar, baz } from "./module";